-Francis HW - Fenn - is a 2012 -17.1h black Hanoverian gelding by Fürst Nymphenburg (Florencio I/De Niro /Argentinus) /Rotspon owned by Lisa Norling.
+FRANCIS HW ~ aka Fenn is a 2012 -17.1h black Hanoverian gelding by Fürst Nymphenburg (Florencio I/De Niro /Argentinus) /Rotspon owned by Lisa Norling.
 Fenn was successfully competed at Training and First level in 2016 with scores to 79% and now in 2018 at 3rd level with scores to 73%.
-Fenn will also be competing at the Festival of Champions in the 6 year old Division.
-He is currently ranked 2nd in the country after the fierce qualifying season for the FEI 6 yr old division earning him a spot at the Festival of Champions Fenn finishes 4th in the Preliminary 6 year old test and 6th over all.
+Fenn was ranked 2nd in the country after the fierce qualifying season for the FEI 6 yr old division earning him a spot at the Festival of Champions!
+At the Championships Fenn finished 4th in the 6 year old Preliminary test and 6th over all.
 We couldn't be more proud of this super talented boy!
 He is now ready to compete at the PSG I-1 level and we hope to get this boy into the Developing PSG championships for 2021.

 Training never stops.
 To compete at the top levels of dressage, a rider must continually train.
 Jennifer is fortunate to be able to train and ride clinics with some of the top trainers and riders in dressage.

 Christophe Theallet is a graduate of ENE French National School, Saumur.
 He has trained and ridden with numerous top trainers including Rudolph Zeilinger, Patrick Le Rolland, Christilot Boylen, and Steffen Peters.
 Christophe represents France in international competition and has done so for the past 20 years.
 Besides competing, he has also trained many riders and horses through Grand Prix in New York, New Jersey, and Florida.